-Deploy ISO Image as File on a FAT32 Formated USB Stick
+Deploy ISO Image as a File on a FAT32 Formatted USB Stick

 In KIWI NG, all generated ISO images are created to be hybrid.
 This means, the image can be used as a CD/DVD or as a disk.
-The deployment of such an image onto a disk like an USB stick normally destroys all existing data on this device.
-Most USB sticks are pre-formatted with a FAT32 Windows File System and to keep the existing data on the stick untouched a different deployment needs to be used.
+The deployment of such an image onto a disk like a USB stick normally destroys all existing data on this device.
+Most USB sticks are pre-formatted with a FAT32 Windows filesystem, and to keep the existing data on the stick untouched, a different deployment needs to be used.

 The initrd loaded in this process must also be able to loopback mount the ISO file to access the root filesystem and boot the live system.
-The dracut initrd system used by KIWI NG provides this feature upstream called as “iso-scan”.
-Therefore all KIWI NG generated live ISO images supports this deployment mode.
+The dracut initrd system used by KIWI NG provides this feature upstream, called “iso-scan”.
+Therefore, all KIWI NG-generated live ISO images support this deployment mode.

-For copying the ISO file on the USB stick and the setup of the SYSLINUX bootloader to make use of the “iso-scan” feature an extra tool named live-grub-stick exists.
-The following procedure shows how to setup the USB stick with live-grub-stick:
+For copying the ISO file to the USB stick and the setup of the SYSLINUX bootloader to make use of the “iso-scan” feature, an extra tool named live-grub-stick exists.
+The following procedure shows how to set up the USB stick with live-grub-stick:

 Once plugged in, check which Unix device name the FAT32 partition was assigned to.
-The following command provides an overview about all storage devices and their filesystems:
+The following command provides an overview of all storage devices and their filesystems:

 $ sudo lsblk --fs